tprasadtp/protonvpn-docker/README.md

         ```
     > Script will refuse to use key file, if its is readable by others.

     > If running as non-root user(default), ensure unit's user has access to the key file.
-Using `SupplimentaryGroup=systemd-network` and giving `systemd-network` group read access to key file.
+Using `SupplementaryGroup=systemd-network` and giving `systemd-network` group read access to key file.

 - For non sensitive settings, you can use environment files(`.env`) in `/etc/protonwire/` They are loaded automatically be the default unit.
     ```bash
     # /etc/protonwire/settings.env
-    PROTONVPN_SERVER="NL-FREE#1"
+    PROTONVPN_SERVER="nl-free-127.protonvpn.net"
     ```

 - If you installed or modified unit files, You must reload systemd via